Brazil: Business and Samba in Rio!

 - City Tour including Christ the Redeemer Statue, Tijuca Forest, Santa Teresa neighborhood and Lapa

-- Four company visits, such as Global TV, Sua Música startup, and a Social Entrepreneurship company
+- Organizational visits, such as Global TV, Sua Música startup, and Brazilidade, a Social Enterprise

 - Pequena Africa (Little Africa) Walking Tour / Centro Brazil

-- Walking tour of the Santa Marta Favela
+- Presentation of income inequality issues, e.g. Santa Marta Favela

-- Percussion Lesson in the Santa Marta Favela
+- Samba Percussion Lesson in the Santa Marta Favela

 - Samba lesson with dancers from Mangueira Samba School